robyftp/Tree/README.md

-## What do you get if you cross a turkey with a ghost?
-A poultry-geist!
+## The word queue is ironic.
+It's just q with a bunch of silent letters waiting in line.